Janani Luwum

-Janani Jakaliya Luwum (c.
-1922 – 17 February 1977) was the archbishop of the Church of Uganda from 1974 to 1977 and one of the most influential leaders of the modern church in Africa.
+Janani Jakaliya Luwum was a Ugandan Anglican bishop.
+He was the archbishop of the Church of Uganda from 1974 to 1977 and one of the most influential leaders of the modern church in Africa.
 He was arrested in February 1977 and died shortly after.
-Although the official account describes a car crash, it is generally accepted that he was murdered on the orders of then-President Idi Amin.
+Although the official account describes a car crash, it is generally accepted that he was murdered on the orders of then-president Idi Amin.

-Since 2015 Uganda has a public holiday on 16 February, to celebrate the life of Janani Luwum.
+Since 2015, Uganda has a public holiday on 16 February to celebrate the life of Luwum.

 Early life

 Luwum was born in the village of Mucwini in the Kitgum District to Acholi parents.
 He attended Gulu High School and Boroboro Teacher Training College, after which he taught at a primary school.
 Luwum converted to Christianity in 1948, and in 1949 he went to Buwalasi Theological College.

 Career

 In 1950 he was attached to St. Philip's Church in Gulu.
 He was ordained a deacon in 1953, and the following year he was ordained a priest.
 He served in the Upper Nile Diocese of Uganda and later in the Diocese of Mbale.
 In 1969 he was consecrated Bishop of the Diocese of Northern Uganda at Gulu.
 After five years he was appointed Archbishop of the Metropolitan Province of Uganda, Rwanda, Burundi, and Boga (in Zaire), becoming the second African to hold this position.